josheligoldman/Thinking/pages/Sampling Theory and Practice.md

 		- Populations
 			- Target population - all units
 			- Frame population - units covered by frame
-			- Sampled population - set of peole
+			- Sampled population - set of units that have a non-zero chance of being sampled.
+		-
 		-